 Write links that clearly describe their purpose or content.
 Meaningful links are vital for making content more accessible to people with disabilities.

-Write a descriptive title for your web pages, and any documents you publish online.
-You’ll help people find and re-find your content if your title is meaningful to them.
+Write a descriptive title for your web pages and any documents you publish online.
+You’ll help people find your content if your title is meaningful to them.

 Avoid opening links in new windows.
 If you must, include a warning within the link.